**Alt text:** A video camera records a person sitting in front of a microphone and a laptop in a colorful, dimly lit room.

 You’ve probably seen the explosion of video content over the last few years.

-While estimates vary, the total internet traffic dedicated to video content is between 62% and 85%.
+Although estimates vary, the total internet traffic dedicated to video content is between 62% and 85%.
 This gives you an idea of just how huge video content has become.

 Of all internet traffic.
 Just on video content.

-A quick introduction to video content
+A quick knowing more about video content

 Source: Image by Freepik